riceisacereal/advent-of-code/2021/Day4_n/notes.md

 This was a fun one to think of solutions.\
-My first solution was more object-oriented, I didn't like that, especially with Python , so I tried a `different_approach` afterwards.
+My first solution was more object-oriented, I didn't like that, especially with Python, so I tried a `different_approach` afterwards.
-(Creating 1D+ arrays in Python is also kinda annoying.)
+(Creating 1D+ arrays in Python was also kinda annoying.)

 ## Part 1
 Since the bingo numbers are in the range of 0-99 inclusive, instead of storing the